 - Achievement (building the product)

 Each of these building blocks unfolds a range of tools for analysis and decision making, and steps to take in order to create an awesome product.
 In reality, only very few product managers actually use all of those tools or deal with all four worlds.
-Only the first two are the domains of most, if not all, product manager.
+Only the first two are the domains of most, if not all, product managers.

 As a general ongoing rule, always strive to learn and understand new technologies, methods and frameworks, in order to develop your skills.
 Understand how to communicate better with your team, and strive to create a better framework, that best fit your working environment and product.